Mistralys/x4-game-notes/README.md

 This will catch everything except the scouts, which can't do any real damage.
 All the Xenon K and even Xenon I ships go down with this setup, leaving enough time to build an invasion fleet.

+### Gate defense stations

+Building a defense station right on a stargate can replace the fleet of destroyers.

+- Create a plot as close to the stargate as possible (won't allow right next to it).
+- Increase the size of the created plot to include the stargate.
+- Now it's possible to build right next to the stargate.
+- Build a station with at least 10 defensive modules.
+- If you intend to play on grid, make sure your defense modules point towards the gate (turn them to face the gate).
+- To handle K and I class ships, more guns is better.
+- Keep a fleet of frigates close to mop up any fast stragglers that make it through.

 ## Conquering enemy sectors